AdobeDocs/federated-audience-composition.en/help/connections/private-connection.md

 >[!AVAILABILITY]
 >
 >In order to use private connectivity with Databricks, you **must** be on an Enterprise plan on Databricks.
-For more information on private connectivity with Databricks, read the []().
+For more information on private connectivity with Databricks, read the [private link concepts guide](https://docs.databricks.com/aws/en/security/network/concepts/privatelink-concepts).

 Using private connectivity with Databricks depends on which cloud provider your Databricks instance is on.